iburunat/org-taskforecast/README.md

 ## Section

-Section devides the time of a day and makes it easy to check the total effort of the registered tasks for a section.
+Section divides the time of a day and makes it easy to check the total effort of the registered tasks for a section.
 Sections are showed in `org-taskforecast-list` like below:

 ![section](./images/section.png)